-Author Bio: Natalie Wilson is a freelance writer in the travel niche, and can provide advice on anything from travel accessories to hidden gems.
-When not writing, Natalie can be found reading a good book with a cup of tea or planning her next travel destination.
+Author Bio: Natalie Wilson is a freelance travel writer and can provide advice on anything, from vacation destinations to hidden travel gems.
+When not writing, Natalie can be found reading a good book or planning her next travel destination.
+At the moment, she is looking at the Algarve and its appeal for holiday-makers, particularly hotel recommendations and luxury Algarve villas.
 You can connect with her on Twitter @NatWilson976.